 Have you experienced getting frustrated because you want to start a plan here and there?
-What would be the issue if you try them all?
+What would be the issue if you tried them all?
 Almost none.
-Interest-hopping is but a tiny issue.
+Interest-hopping is but a minor issue.

 The real problem is when we listen too much to the people who can’t cope with our spontaneity.